Skip Navigation or Skip to Content

 Important Forms and Information

-All campers must submit a Programs Permission Form in advance of their camp program.
+All campers must submit a Carnegie Institute Programs Permission Form in advance of their camp program.
 Programs Permission Forms can be completed online via a unique link that is sent directly to the e-mail address of each camper’s registering adult.
 Please complete this form as soon as possible; it is due two weeks prior to the start of your camp program.

-- Campers must be the appropriate age on the date the selected camp begins
+• Campers must be the appropriate age on the date the selected camp begins.

-- Children who turn 4 after July 31, 2023 are too young for half-day camps.
+• Children who turn 4 after August 3, 2026 are too young for half-day camps.

-- Children who turn 5 after August 7, 2023 are too young for Hi-Fives! camps.
+• Children who turn 5 after July 27, 2026 are too young for Hi-Fives! camps.

-- Children who turn 6 after August 21, 2023, are too young for 6-7 year old full day camps.
+• Children who turn 6 after August 17, 2026 are too young for 6-7 year old full day camps.

 General Information